rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 We'll also mostly pretend AIs will be deep neural networks trained with SGD, but I wouldn't be surprised if this post generalizes.

+## 3.3 Capabilities for catastrophe

+Note that we'll be focusing on techniques for aligning AIs in the regime where capabilities are sufficient for unaligned AIs to directly cause existential catastrophe (of course, techniques for less capable AIs could generalize).
+One potential objection to this approach is that in slower takeoff scenarios, the crux of alignment could come down to determining how to get AIs which aren't existentially dangerous to meaningfully speedup alignment research.
+This would require 'weakly' aligning these 'less' dangerous AIs[^stilldangerous].
+Ideally, this would be done without this work on weak alignment contributing to the very likely ongoing research on how to get AIs to do capabilities research.
+Perhaps this asymmetry could be enacted via the use of secrecy or asymmetrically useful weak alignment strategies.
+Regardless, we won't be considering this type of scenario here.[^slowtakeoffmaybeshould]

 # 4 Approaches